Staff borrowing privileges are subject to the following:

 Catalog and Databases

 The Decker Library Catalog is available from any location on- or off-campus.
 Note that you will be prompted to log in when accessing from off-campus.
 Once you have logged in for catalog access, you can proceed to use Off-Campus links to research databases without a second log-in.
-Note that films/videos, slides and digital assets from the Media Resources Collection are all included in the Decker Library catalog.

 Research databases are available through this website from any computer on-campus.